CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 ### Verification Instructions

 Every time an `AuditLog` method is called, a new application audit event is entered into the tenant's index.

 Elasticsearch offers a RESTful interface for querying index entries.
+For more information on the Elasticsearch REST Search API, go [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html).

-The following figure shows all audit event entries belonging to tenant index `00000001_audit`:
+Using the configuration source details above, the following Search API operation, `http://<Elasticsearch_Cluser_Node_1>:<Port_Number>/00000001_audit/cafAuditEvent/_search`, can be run to display all audit event entries belonging to tenantId `00000001`:

 ![Tenant 00000001_audit all audit event index entries](images/GetTenantIndexAuditEvents.PNG)

-The following figure shows all audit event entries belonging to tenant index `00000001_audit` whose `userId` is `JoanneBloggs@yourcompany.com`:
+The following Search API operation, `http://<Elasticsearch_Cluser_Node_1>:<Port_Number>/00000001_audit/cafAuditEvent/_search?q=userId:JoanneBloggs@yourcompany.com`, can be run to display the audit event entries belonging to tenantId `00000001` and whose `userId` is `JoanneBloggs@yourcompany.com`:

 ![Tenant 00000001_audit, userId JoanneBloggs@yourcompany.com, audit event index entries](images/GetTenantIndexAuditEventsForSpecificUser.PNG)